KHojiyev/store-income-expense/read.md

 hi guys

-i added swagger config for using easly
+i added swagger config for using easily